Nieadni/HyliaCraft/README.md

 * [altshift](https://www.planetminecraft.com/texture-pack/alt-s-zelda-pack/) - For the Iron Bow, Bokoblin, Rupee design, and Phrygian Cap design textures.
 * DataPackGen
 * [EyelessTenshi](https://www.planetminecraft.com/member/eyelesstenshi/) - For the Flower and Fairy Bow textures.
-* pom_pookie - For the 'Isle of the Goddess' Build, and Digging Mitts textures.
+* pom_pookie - For the 'Isle of the Goddess' Build, Digging Mitts and Slingshot textures.
 * VeganNatureQueen - For the Paraglider Model

 **Testers -**